Welcome, Friends, to our new INTERIOR DESIGN PRODUCTIVITY TOOLBOX series.

 BUT WAIT!
 BACK UP A SEC

-I know, I know, it’s a little ironic that it’s the END of January and we are talking about organization as the rest of the world seems to think that the only magic date to start anything is January 1st, and if you didn’t have your planners and vision boards ready, you’ve failed (not); and seeing as we’re already more than halfway through the month and we are just getting started on something we target planned to put out in the beginning of the new year…I think it’s important to talk about the concept of STARTING.
+I know, I know, it’s a little ironic that it’s almost the end of the year and we are talking about organization, as the rest of the world seems to think that the only magic date to start anything NEW is January 1st, and if you didn’t have your planners and vision boards ready by December, you’ve failed (not); and seeing as we’re already in the last quarter of the year and we are just getting started on something we target planned to put out in the beginning of the new year…I think it’s important to talk about the concept of STARTING.

 Perfection is overrated.

 I can’t tell you how many times I have heard (and said to myself), “as soon as I…”, (well, you know the rest).
 Jeez.
 Perfection is an overrated objective and a start-crusher (and this is coming from a certified overachieving perfectionist with plenty of experience).
 STARTING is key.
 So, just START; pen to paper, post-it notes, planners, vision boards…JUST START.
 Who knows, you may even hit that “magic” start date, when all the planning is done.
 Just know that ANYTIME, is a a good time to start!

 Let your intentions guide you || The Fuel to your START…A friendly reminder

 Here’s the thing, if you DO miss your START date…or you start, but then get off track…DON’T GIVE UP.
 Own it.
 Acknowledge it; but keep moving.
 Don’t “live” in the mistake too long.
 MOVE forward.
 If your intention is bold and clear it will lead and guide you.
 Trust in it.
 Believe in it.
 Hold on.
 Begin again.